digilou/100-days-of-code/weekly-logs/week6.md

 ### [36] Day 37: 2017-01-25

 **Today's Progress**: More learning about HTML5 codec types and video features.
-Learned about git pull --rebase for WWC website updates.
+Learned about git pull --rebase for WWC website updates, which led me to doing more coding convention updates.

-**Thoughts**: Some days you just have to learn to keep going.
+**Thoughts**: Reading was a useful break.
+As was updating some Ruby code.
+Sometimes you just gotta be the guy that cleans up the code (which gives me a chance to read and learn from other people's code!).

 **Link(s) to work**: N/A